antoniusjairus4/neuro-shield/README.md

 | Database | PostgreSQL + MinIO (planned) |

 ## Team
 Built by a 6-member team from Sri Krishna College of Engineering and Technology, Coimbatore.
+Members are Antonius Jairus, Dhanya Shri, Sweatha, Sharukesh, Noorul, Hariharasudhan.

 ## License
 Research use only.
 ADNI data subject to ADNI data use agreement.